holoviz/hvplot/doc/ref/plotting_options/index.md

 ## [Styling Options](./styling)

 :::{note}
 These are the styling options shared by all the supported plotting backends.
-Backend-specific options can be found on the reference page of each plotting method (e.g. {meth}`hvplot.hvPlot.scatter`) or by running `hvplot.help('scatter', docstring=False, generic=False, style=True)`.
+Backend-specific options can be found on the reference page of each plotting method (e.g. {meth}`hvplot.hvPlot.scatter`) or by executing `hvplot.help('scatter', docstring=False, generic=False, style=True)`.
 :::

 Visual styling options to adjust colors, fonts, and other aesthetic elements of the plot: